getbraincloud/bootcamp-unity/README.md

 This repository contains all the source code from the lessons in brainCloud BootCamp learning series.
 Each lesson that contains source code has a corresponding branch.
 More details are in the Notes section below.

-The brainCloud BootCamp learning series for Unity can be found on Youtube at the link below:
+The Unity BootCamp learning series can be found on Youtube at the link below:

 https://www.youtube.com/watch?v=ayWnTd5KlZE&list=PLDHkRGdDbBBIj2vBhok_VJlrIJT-gz75I